hayleyw7/hayleyw7/README.md

 Hi!
 My name is Hayley, & I enjoy combining my experience with front-end engineering, the cannabis industry, community organization, & start-ups.

-As a software developer, my specialties include JavaScript ES6, React, TDD, Sass, & HTML5.
+As a software developer, my specialties include JavaScript ES6, React, Cypress, & CSS.
 More of my skills are located on my [LinkedIn profile](https://www.linkedin.com/in/hayleywitherell/), along with my resume, experience, & endorsements/recommendations.

 ---